naverlabseurope/DSBA-T3-1-00/README.md

 - Try to aggregate the attention values across heads/layers.
 - Consider examples from different categories that would take into account: model performance (hard vs easy examples), input length, different task.

 **Short report max 300 words:** Add below each of the attention values above.
-Your comments Highlighting those patterns and what do you observe.
+Your comments Highlighting those patterns and what do you observe: eg. common or different patterns across tasks, how those patterns change across layers, individual attention heads versus aggregated attention patterns, any other observations.

 ## 2.2 Implement Attention Matrix Aggregation
 Manual examination allows to get an intuition of what attention patterns are.
 Aggregation metrics allow to make corpus-wide conclusions about the roles of different attention heads.
 Check (this paper)[https://www.aclweb.org/anthology/P19-1580/]  for more details.
 Implement one of the "aggregation" metrics proposed in that paper : confidence score or LRP.
 Compare the attention patterns across the tasks.